pixelandtonic/CommerceCurrencyRates/README.md

 ```
 http://yourdomain.dev/actions/currencyRates/update/rates?code=123
 ```
-6. Notice the `code=123`? replace with your unique password you populated in step 4.
+6. Notice the `code=123`.
+Replace `123` with the unique password that you populated in step 4.
 7. Set the cron to hit that url periodically.
 The example below is a cron command which hits the url every 24 hours at midnight:

 ```